aldo-dev/AWS-APPSYNC-ALDO-MODIFICATIONS/README.md

 ### Modifications:
 - Decoupling the logic so it can be testable
-- Throught the usage of design patterns adapted architecture for the testing and scalability
+- Added the usage of design patterns adapted architecture for the testing and scalability

 ### What has been fixed:
-The main case that we are trying to fix with this update is sustanable websocket connection.
-If the connection is dropped for any reasons it should be able to reconnect itself.
-In addition if during the network drop(or app spend time in the background) the logic should send missing events that is made through calling a query.
+The main case that we are trying to fix with this update is sustanable websocket connections.
+If the connection is dropped for any reason, it should be able to reconnect itself.
+In addition, during network drops (or the app spending time in the background) logic was added to send missing events through calling a query.

-The main challenge ist that due to the network conditions subscription might fail 5 different levels(see below), so the logic should be able to recover on those levels
+Due to degraded or interrupted network conditions, subscriptions might fail at 5 different levels (see below).
+Logic should exist to be able to recover on those levels.
-- Requesting topics/url with token
+- Requesting topics/url with a token
 - Syncing part
-- Establishing connection
+- Establishing a connection
-- when Cognito Token is expired
+- Cognito Token expiry
-- when requesting new token update
+- When requesting a new token update

 # Known issues:
 - `MQTTClient` recognizes status very slow after several network issues.
-Might be a timer that is not updates correctly when a connetion is established correctly, so the next time if the error occurs it takes less time
+This might be due to a timer that is not updated properly when a connection is established correctly, so the next time if the error occurs it takes less time
 - Crash sometimes in `MQTTEncoder` in function `encodeMessage` when trying to release a semaphore
-- As there is no way to cancel the Promise if a syncing process is canceled the promise will still return the result thus causing the client to receive sync payload several times under certain conditions
+- As there is no way to cancel the Promise if a syncing process is canceled the Promise will still return the result thus causing the client to receive sync payload several times under certain conditions

 # What to improve
-- I'd redesign `AWSAppSyncHTTPNetworkTransport` to have only one method that is dictated by protocol `NetworkTransport`.
-All the rest modifications/adjustment should be done through decoration.
-For example override_map could have been done that way, the same thing for `sendSubcriptionRequest`
+- Redesign `AWSAppSyncHTTPNetworkTransport` to only have one method that is dictated by protocol `NetworkTransport`.
+All the other modifications/adjustments should be done through decoration.
+For example, override_map could have been done that way, also `sendSubcriptionRequest`